Slobodan Milošević: Death

 On 11 March 2006, Milošević was found dead in his prison cell in the UN war crimes tribunal's detention centre, located in the Scheveningen section of The Hague, Netherlands.
-Autopsies soon established that Milošević had died of a heart attack.
-He had been suffering from heart problems and high blood pressure.
+Autopsies soon established that Milošević had died of a heart attack; he had been suffering from heart problems and high blood pressure.
 Many suspicions were voiced to the effect that the heart attack had been caused or made possible deliberately – by the ICTY, according to sympathizers, or by himself, according to critics.

 Milošević's death occurred shortly after the Tribunal denied his request to seek specialised medical treatment at a cardiology clinic in Russia.
 The reactions to Milošević's death were mixed: supporters of the ICTY lamented what they saw as Milošević having remained unpunished, while opponents blamed the Tribunal for what had happened.

 As he was denied a state funeral, a private funeral for him was held by his friends and family in his hometown of Požarevac, after tens of thousands of his supporters attended a farewell ceremony in Belgrade.
 The return of Milošević's body and his widow's return to Serbia were very controversial.
 Attendees of the funeral included Ramsey Clark and Peter Handke.

 Legacy

 The last opinion poll taken in Serbia before Milošević's death listed him as the third-most favourably rated politician in Serbia behind then-Serbian Radical Party chairman Tomislav Nikolić and then-Serbian President Boris Tadić.
-In 2010, the Life website included Milošević in its list of "The World's Worst Dictators".
+In 2010, Life website included Milošević in its list of "The World's Worst Dictators".
 He remains a controversial figure in Serbia and the Balkans due to the Yugoslav wars and his abuse of power, especially during the 1997 and 2000 elections.
-The public image of Slobodan Milošević in Serbia oscillated between a faceless bureaucrat to a defender of Serbs, while Western attitudes ranged from Milošević's demonization as the "Butcher of the Balkans" to his portrayal as the "guarantor of the peace in the Balkans".
+The public image of Slobodan Milošević in Serbia oscillated between a faceless bureaucrat to a defender of Serbs, while Western attitudes ranged from Milošević being labeled as the "Butcher of the Balkans" to his portrayal as the "guarantor of the peace in the Balkans".